beangusu/Bingcentia/Configurations.md

 NPC Items:
 1. In the custom view, select the tab "Global" ⇾ Select "Missile - NPCs" ⇾ Click on merge and accept

-## Follower Framework

-Not strictly necessary, but your followers may wander around at times without this step.
-Go to **Activity** and enable _Only Sandbox in Town._ If you don't want your followers using your crafting stations, also enable _Ignore Special Furniture_

-## OStim

-The settings in this extensive mod are almost all down to personal preference.
-I recommend you simply "Import Settings" to get my recommendations (scroll all the way down, on the right).
-If you wish to customize the settings further, I recommend you read about the whole Suite of mods on Nexus.
-It's pretty cool stuff.

-### How To Use This Mod

-OStim/OSex is a little tough to get used to but the gist is that you use 8,4,5, and 6 on the NUMPAD like another set of WASD keys to move around in the OSex menus.
-7 chooses a command, 9 swaps actors or functions, 1 cancels a command. + is inspect or advance scene, enter is open or close menu.
-Period or decimal ends the scene.
-Freecam is now enabled, but not automatically.
-Press the forward slash key on the NUMPAD to activate it.

-Personally as a despicable Boomer and former data entry clerk at UPS, the fact that people willingly choose to do without NUMPADs both disturbs and angers me.
-But I know it's a thing.
-If you don't have one, no problem.
-You can hold down **F8** for 10 seconds to rebind all of OSex's default controls.
-Good luck finding keys that aren't already in use.

-If you encounter a scene that is terribly out of alignment, press the L key to open a menu with tons of options for adjustments (this is the OAlign mod).
-If you save your changes they will persist for that animation.

-At any time you can go up to anyone and press the up arrow to have OSex sex with them. **NOTE: DO NOT INITIATE SEX WITH THE STANDARD OSA MENUS!** (Available via the ENTER key on your numpad.) _OStim_ overrides these, so they will not function.

-Creatures do not function with OSex and I have no plans to ever implement them.

 ## Quick Light